pquentin/blog/content/2017-04-02_async-library-color.md

 We could lament at the specific Python situation, but it actually enabled a lot of innovation.
-Each new library appears to be better than the next.
+Each new library appears to be better than the previous one.
 But still, how do we cope?
 One way would be keep the async functions in our code to a minimum.
 In [The Function Colour Myth](https://lukasa.co.uk/2016/07/The_Function_Colour_Myth/#how-to-live-with-coloured-functions), Cory Benfield argues that with care, no more than 10% of your codebase needs to be `async` functions.
 But this is only true in new codebases.